Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Experiment

 \Tabref{tab:all-other-results} gives our findings in the `New Bracket' rows. \newDAS{} is able to find a good alignment for the training bracket with an IIA$_{\text{max}}$ that is about the same as the task performance at 94\%.
 For our unseen bracket, the alignments also hold up extremely well, with no drop in IIA$_{\text{max}}$.
 For both cases, the found alignments also highly correlate with the counterpart of our main experiment.

-\paragraph{Generalizing with Inserted Context} Recent work has shown that language models are sensitive to irrelevant context~\cite{shi2023large}.
+\paragraph{Generalizing with Inserted Context} Recent work has shown that language models are sensitive to irrelevant context~\cite{shi2023large}, which suggests that found alignments may overfit to a set of fixed contexts.
 To address this concern, we add prefix strings to the input instructions and evaluate how `Left and Right Boundary' alignment transfers.
-Our `Irrelevant Context' prefixes are the short string ``Price Tagging game!'' and the longer string ``Fruitarian Frogs May Be Doing Flowers a Favor'' (from New York Times April 28, 2023, the first post title in the `America' column).
-For both cases, the model achieves 84\% task performance, which is slightly lower than the average task performance.
-Nonetheless, the results in \Tabref{tab:all-other-results} suggest the found alignments transfer surprisingly well here, with only 1\% drop in IIA$_{\text{max}}$.
-Meanwhile, the IIA distribution across positions and layers is highly correlated with our base experiment.
+We thus generate 20 random prefixes using \texttt{GPT-4}.\footnote{We generate these prefixes using the public chat interface \url{https://chat.openai.com/}.} All of our prefixes, and our method for generating them, can be found in \Appref{app:random_context}.
+The model achieves 84\% task performance with random contexts added as prefixes, which is slightly lower than the average task performance.
+Nonetheless, the results in \Tabref{tab:all-other-results} suggest the found alignments transfer surprisingly well here, with only 2\% drop in IIA$_{\text{max}}$.
+Meanwhile, the mean IIA distribution across positions and layers is highly correlated with our base experiment.
 Thus, our method seems to identify causal structure that is robust to changes in irrelevant task details \emph{and} position in the input string.

-\paragraph{Generalizing to Modified Outputs} We further test whether the alignments found for instruction with a template ``Say yes \ldots, otherwise no'' can generalize to a new instruction with a template ``Say True \ldots, otherwise False''.
+\paragraph{Generalizing to Modified Outputs} We further test whether the alignments found for instructions with a template ``Say yes \ldots, otherwise no'' can generalize to a new instruction with a template ``Say True \ldots, otherwise False''.
 If there are indeed latent representations of our aligning causal variables, the found alignments should persist and should be agnostic to the output format.

 \Tabref{tab:all-other-results} shows that this holds: the learned alignments actually transfer across these two sibling instructions, with a minimum 1\% drop in IIA$_{\text{max}}$.
 In addition, the correlation increases 6\% when excluding the top right corner (top 3 layers in the last position), as seen in the final row of the table.
-This result is further substantiated in~\Appref{app:detail-results}, where we see that IIA drops near the top right.
+This result is further substantiated in~\Figref{fig:modified-outputs}, where we see that IIA drops near the top right.
 This indicates a late fusion of output classes and working representations, leading to different computations for the new instruction only close to the output.